-Participants were next asked about the image analysis tools that they use; as in our previous survey2, we observed open-source point-and-click software are the most used image analysis tools (Fig 4), which we hypothesize may be due to any or all of the following - ease of use, ease of access, availability of tutorials, perceived need for human intervention, or the ability to perform analyses without prior programming knowledge.
+access, availability of tutorials, perceived need for human intervention or the ability to perform analyses without prior programming knowledge.
 Participants may also feel more comfortable with such software as they facilitate ease of visual confirmation of a processing or analysis step.
-No-code-required tools are not necessarily needed by every member of the community with approximately 3/4 of participants reporting using computational libraries and scripts for analyzing their images at least sometimes; while sampling bias no doubt partially contributes to this number, it does indicate a somewhat higher community competency with scripting than self-reported comfort levels might suggest (Fig 4 A&D).
-The frequency at which the scripts are used is higher among the physical science participants (Fig 4 C&F, S3), which likely relates to the higher-reported computational skills of physical science vs life science participants (Fig S2 F&G).
+No-code-required tools are not necessarily needed by every member of the community with approximately 3/4 of participants reporting using computational libraries and scripts for analysing their images at least sometimes; while sampling bias no doubt partially contributes to this number, it does indicate a somewhat higher community competency with scripting than self-reported comfort levels might suggest (Figure 4A and D).
+The frequency at which the scripts are used is higher among the physical science participants (Figures 4C and F and S3), which likely relates to the higher-reported computational skills of physical science versus life science participants (Figure S2F and G).
 The higher-reported computational skills of physical science participants might be reflective of a higher tendency of undergraduate programs in these disciplines to include programming.
-The techniques available in physical sciences imaging (electron microscopy, AFM, spectrum imaging etc.) may also have fewer established point-and-click software packages for analysis, particularly in some specialized techniques.
+The techniques available in physical sciences imaging (electron microscopy, AFM, spectrum imaging etc.) may also have fewer established point-and-click software packages for analysis, particularly in some specialised techniques.

-Solving image analysis problems
+2.3 | Solving image analysis problems

 Given the complexity of images often generated, it is common for participants to move beyond simple analysis using single methodologies.
 When the participants were asked about the approaches they use, it was clear that they prefer to use the tools that they have already used and are comfortable with.
-Participants rely on the internet, scientific literature, and their colleagues' protocols for any problems they face when coming up with a solution for analyzing their images.
-Despite the creation of the Scientific Community image forum1 as a central hub for questions around image analysis and with answers provided by the experts in the field, usage remains comparable to 2020 levels2 (Fig 5A) and low (28%) even among analysts (Fig S4A).
+Participants rely on the internet, scientific literature and their colleagues' protocols for any problems they face when coming up with a solution for analysing their images.
+Despite the creation of the